 Chris Diacopoulos, 3rd Dan Hombu

 Sensei Chris, has trained in aikido for over 20 years and has studied both Ki and Aikikai forms.
-Having travelled and trained internationally, in recent years Chris has spent much time studying with Shihan Yasuo Kobayashi and Sensei Hiroaki Kobayashi, visiting Finland, Hungary and Japan.
+Having travelled and trained internationally, in recent years Chris has spent much time studying with Shihan Yasuo Kobayashi, Sensei Hiroaki Kobayashi and Atsushi Mimuro Sensei, visiting Finland, Hungary and Japan.